 - GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 Wołosate is a small, and the southernmost village in Poland, which sticks to the Poland – Ukraine border in Bieszczady Mts.
 The only road, which leads across the village from Ustrzyki Górne is a regional road no 897 with 111km total length from Tylawa to the Poland-Ukraine border.
 Basically, this road terminates in the Wołosate main car park (Pic.
 2), located near the Bieszczady National Park information point.
-A further section of this road is used by red tourist trail (the Main Beskid Trail, leading to the Bukowska Pass), down to the small junction next to the bridge.
+A further section of this road is used by the red tourist trail (the Main Beskid Trail, leading to the Bukowska Pass), down to the small junction next to the bridge.
 Next, the very last part of this road leads through the bridge on Wołosatka stream towards the Beskid Pass (Przeł.
 Beskid), being a border pass between Poland and Ukraine (Pic.
 1).
 Normally no one is allowed to go there, because of both Bieszczady National Park and border zone restrictions.

-There are vibrant discussions, which has been undertaken at least a dozen or so years ago about resuming this border crossing.
-However a major problem lies in the wild environment of the UNESCO East Carpathian Biosphere Reserve, which could be deteriorated due to high tourist traffic in this area.
-As far as I remember, a first serious discussion about it was in 2007, when a few new border crossing point were considered in terms of EURO 2012 Poland & Ukraine football tournaments.
+There are vibrant discussions, which have been undertaken at least a dozen or so years ago about resuming this border crossing.
+However, a major problem lies in the wild environment of the UNESCO East Carpathian Biosphere Reserve, which could be deteriorated due to high tourist traffic in this area.
+As far as I remember, a first serious discussion about it was in 2007, when a few new border crossing points were considered in terms of EURO 2012 Poland & Ukraine football tournaments.
 That time, the council of the Bieszczady National Park clearly stated, that there is no point to run the Wołosate – Lubnya border crossing for EURO 2012 purposes because fans won’t use it for getting to the match.

 Anyway, the main disagreement arose out of the protection of the East Carpathian Biosphere Reserve, especially a rare species listed in both national and world Red List of Threatened Species, i.e few-flowered sedge.

 As time flies the problem wasn’t solved due to a dispute between Ukrainian boards and Polish naturalists and ecologic organizations.
-Ukrainians living in Zakarpattia used to complain about the lack of any border crossing with Poland, whilst they have another 18 cross boundaries with Romania, Hungary and Slovakia.
+Ukrainians living in Zakarpattia used to complain about the lack of any border crossing with Poland, whilst they have another 18 cross boundaries with Romania, Hungary, and Slovakia.
 On top of that, there were not enough funds for this purpose from the Polish government.
-In a consequence, the Poland-Ukraine border couldn’t be adapted to the European standards.
+In a consequence, the Poland-Ukraine border couldn’t be adapted to European standards.

-The discussions about building a new border crossing point revivaled in 2015, when in the Uzhanian National Park council was holding a session between the management of three national parks composing of the East Carpathian Biosphere Reserve.
+The discussions about building a new border crossing point revived in 2015, when in the Uzhanian National Park council was holding a session between the management of three national parks composing of the East Carpathian Biosphere Reserve.
 Unfortunately, the problem has not been solved, due to the Polish side.
 The management of Bieszczady National Park was afraid of massive tourist traffic affecting the local precious environment again.

 The pivot point is, that the Wołosate – Łubnia border crossing have a huge social-economic meaning because of any relationship and tourist traffic development between Subcarpathian and Zakarpattia regions.
 Today, if someone wants to get to the Ukrainian part of Bieszczady from Poland, have to go out from the way for about 120km, crossing the nearest border checkpoint in Krościenko, or even in Medyka when want to do it on foot or by bicycle.
-Moreover you must take into account the estimating waiting times on the border.
-Opening a new border crossing between Wołosate and Łubnia would lead to mark a new, very interesting tourist trail.
+Moreover, you must take into account the estimating waiting times on the border.
+Opening a new border crossing between Wołosate and Łubnia would lead to marking a new, very interesting tourist trail.
 The general idea is to make this crossing point as a seasonal, only during the day, like the functioning tourist BCPs on the former Polish-Slovak border (Mrozek, 2016).
 The newly created border crossing point between Wołosate and Łubnia, in cooperation with another one, located on the Slovak Ukrainian border would create a perfect hiking trail connecting all national parks included in East Carpathian Biosphere Reserve.

 Recently there were a couple historical initiatives, when on the Beskid Pass [Przeł.
 Beskid] a temporary border crossing point was running.
 A first moment, when tourists could get to Lubnya village from Wołosate occurred on September 14-15th 2018 under the Carpathian Days of Friendly Neighbourhood (Karpackie Dni Dobrosąsiedztwa).
 This initiative gave real hope for creating a touristic border crossing point between Wołosate and Łubnia.